introfog/GitWave/README.md

 ### Build options
 - To run application execute `mvn javafx:run`.
 - To create ready to use app, archived into .zip, run `mvn package`. rGit will be in `target/rGitImage/rGit.zip` archive.
   - Windows can consider `rGit.exe` or `batToExe.exe` as a dangerous files and remove them.
-In that case use `launcher.bat` to run app.
+In that case add repository folder to [Windows Security exclusion][winSecurity].

 ## Ideas for further releases
 - Allow working with app by using only keyboard (with correct Tabs, Esc and so on work).